Cosmian/client/documentation/docs/cli/main_commands.md

 ## 1.4.1.9 cosmian kms cc keys rekey

-Rekey the master and user keys for a given access policy.
+Rekey the given access policy.

 ### Usage
 `cosmian kms cc keys rekey [options] <ACCESS_POLICY>
 `
 ### Arguments
-` <ACCESS_POLICY>` The access policy to rekey.
-Example: `department::marketing && level::confidential`
+` <ACCESS_POLICY>` The access policy should be expressed as a boolean expression of attributes.
+For example (provided the corresponding attributes are defined in the MSK):

-`--key-id [-k] <SECRET_KEY_ID>` The private master key unique identifier stored in the KMS.
+`--key-id [-k] <MSK_UID>` The MSK UID stored in the KMS.
 If not specified, tags should be specified

-`--tag [-t] <TAG>` Tag to use to retrieve the key when no key id is specified.
+`--tag [-t] <TAG>` Tag to use to retrieve the MSK when no key id is specified.
 To specify multiple tags, use the option multiple times